-Interest expense on leases for Q1-2021 was \$47,327 compared to \$54,781 for Q1-2020.
+Interest expense on leases for 2021 was \$122,426 compared to \$153,327 for 2020.

 As a result of the Company's flow-through financings, the Company records a flow-through liability on the statement of financial position representing the premium on the share issuances.
 As the Company incurs eligible expenditures against this liability, the Company reduces the liability and records this as a flow-through share premium recovery on the statement of operations.
-During Q1-2021, the Company recorded a flow-through share premium recovery of \$244,435 (Q1-2020: \$182,600).
+During 2021, the Company recorded a flow-through share premium recovery of \$4,145,193 (2020: \$1,289,737).

-Other gains and losses recorded for Q1-2021 include \$24,831 related to the fee charged by the insurer of the reclamation bond (Q1-2020: \$24,831).
+Other gains and losses recorded for 2021 include \$81,468 related to the fee charged by the insurer of the reclamation bond as well as bank fees related to the Letter of Credit (2020: \$74,493).
 This also includes a gain on disposal of assets of \$14,252 resulting from the accounting entries of trading in leased vehicles and other miscellaneous charges or credits for both periods.
+As well, an unrealized gain on investments held of \$960,420 was recognized as a result of an increase in fair value of the Company's investments at April 30, 2021 (2020: \$nil).